Exempt or Non-Exempt: What You Need to Know About the Misclassification of Non-Exempt Employees

 Some of the standard exemptions include:

-The Executive Exemption – one of the most popular and one of the most subject to misclassification.
+The Executive Exemption – is one of the most popular and one of the most subject to misclassification.
 This individual must be primarily involved in business management and oversee at least two full-time employees (or their equivalent).

 The Administrative Exemption – where work duties must be central to the operations of the business.
 Roles focused on filing, data entry, or other manual tasks are not exempt.